 Toilet cleanliness was actually revived in the 2000s with the new sanitary legislation.
-When you went to a café toilet, you’d see a chart of regular cleanups with a cleaner’s signature hanging on the door.
-You’d feel like a person whose biological needs were treated with respect.
-OK, maybe you weren’t Austro-Hungarian bourgeoisie, but at least the toilet was not just a shit hole.
+Now when you go to a café toilet, you see a chart of regular cleanups with a cleaner’s signature hanging on the door.
+You feel like a person whose biological needs are treated with respect.
+OK, maybe you're not royalty, but at least the toilet are not just a shit hole.

-And the way up for toilets didn’t stop there.
+And the way up for toilets don’t stop here.

 Zagreb toilets with an artistic twist